SamStudio8/samstudio8.github.io.off/_posts/2015-05-12-playing-phylogenetic-hide-seek.md

 Chapter 4 of the [*NCBI Handbook*](http://www.ncbi.nlm.nih.gov/books/NBK21100/), *The Taxonomy Project* explains the phylogenetic taxonomy

 * * *

 # tl;dr
-* Protozoa don't really exist and I need to be more specific about what I'm looking for.
+* Protozoa has become a somewhat ambiguous and confusing term and doesn't really mean anything.
 * Even today, we still can't agree on what to call things and where they belong in a taxonomy, or even how best to present that taxonomy.